Isomorphisms of quadratic quasigroups: Subfields and subquasigroups

 \begin{proof} The set is closed under sums and products, and hence a subfield.
-Definition \eref{r1}, implies that it is closed under $*$ as well. \end{proof}
+By Definition \eref{r1}, it is closed under $*$ as well. \end{proof}

-\begin{lem} Let $Q$ be a quadratic quasigroup upon $\F$ that is not a Netto quasigroup.
-If $S$ is a minimal subquasigroup of $Q$, and $\{0,1\}\subseteq S$, then $S$ is a subfield of $\F$ and $a\in S$.
+\begin{lem} Let $Q$ be a quadratic quasigroup over $\F$ that is not a Netto quasigroup.
+Let $S$ be a minimal subquasigroup of $Q$, with $\{0,1\}\subseteq S$.
+Then $S$ is a subfield of $\F$ and $a\in S$.
 If $S$ contains a nonsquare, then $b\in S$, and $S$ is equal to the least subfield of $\F$ that contains $a$ and $b$.
 If $S$ is composed of squares only, then $S$ coincides with the least subfield of $\F$ that contains $a$. \end{lem}

 \begin{proof} By \pref{f7} and \lref{f8}, $S$ is a subspace of $\F$.
 Moreover, if $Q$ is affine Steiner, then $S$ is equal to $\{0,1,-1\}$ and is a subfield that contains $a=b=-1$.
 For the rest of the proof it thus may be assumed that $Q$ is not a Steiner quasigroup.